Where to Stay to Stay in Barcelona: 13 Best Areas

 The Olympic developments 30 years ago were the catalyst for change.
 With the beaches as one boundary and plenty of green spaces, entertainment, and shopping.
 El Poblenou offers plenty to visitors to Barcelona.

-6. Poble Sec, Where to Stay in Barcelona for Local Atmostphere
+6. Poble Sec, where to stay in Barcelona for sightseeing

 Poble-Sec is south of Barri Gotic on the way to Montjuic Hill.
 It is a compact area that has earned a reputation as an entertainment district close to the center of Barcelona.
 You will find craft beer and tapas bars as well as theaters and music halls.